tapjs/tapjs/src/docs/content/upgrading-from-16.md

 ---
-title: Upgrading to tap 18 from tap v16 and before
+title: Upgrading from tap v16 and before
 eleventyNavigation:
   order: 495
   key: Upgrading
 ---

-Tap version 18 is a major overhaul, and some configuration needs to be updated when upgrading from versions 16 and before.
+Tap version 18 was a major overhaul, and some configuration needs to be updated when upgrading from versions 16 and before.

 The [changelog](./changelog.md) covers much of the details, but this is intended to be a more deliberate guide for users